Trio Music

-Trio Music is an album by Chick Corea, released in 1982 through the record label ECM.
-It features bassist Miroslav Vitous, and drummer Roy Haynes.
+Trio Music is a double album by Chick Corea, recorded in November 1981 and released by ECM Records in October of the following year.
+The trio features bassist Miroslav Vitous and drummer Roy Haynes.

+Background

 The album peaked at number seventeen on Billboard's Jazz Albums chart.
 The record is this trio’s successor to the 1968 classic Now He Sings, Now He Sobs and the precursor of their 1986 Trio Music, Live in Europe.
+The album was also issued as single CD edition.